ottomann1/slowchat/readme.md

 Welcome to this amazing piece of software.
 A group messaging app where messages go on a cooldown for an hour before you can fetch them and fetching is limited.

-To run this app, run docker-compose up first then run npm run dev
+To run this app, run docker-compose up first, then set DATABASE_URL and SHARED_PASSWORD variables in .env and then run npm run dev

 ## Notes